joshbegley/nyt-latest/README.md

 `With three weeks left in the regular season, the College Football Playoff race still has multiple questions left unanswered.`\
 https://nytimes.com/athletic/6791082/2025/11/09/college-football-playoff-bracket-prediction-texas-tech/

-**Spirit's mental preparation for the 'unpredictable,' helped secure another dramatic playoff win**\
+**Spirit's mental preparation for the 'unpredictable' helped secure another dramatic playoff win**\
 `Resiliency is proving to be the Spirit's strong suit.
 The team has won five extra time playoff games in four years.`\
 https://nytimes.com/athletic/6790558/2025/11/09/washington-spirit-nwsl-playoff-mental-victory/